Monday, December 23, 2024

 In the “historical information” about how the Kaliningrad region turned into a “model Soviet region” through the destruction of cultural heritage, gross violations of human rights and ethnic cleansing.

-The Potsdam Conference of 1945 considered the proposal of the Soviet government “pending the final resolution of territorial issues in a peaceful settlement” that the section of the western border of the USSR adjacent to the Baltic Sea would run from a point on the eastern shore of the Bay of Danzig east, north of Braunsberg and Goldap, to border crossing points of Lithuania, the Polish Republic and East Prussia.
+The Potsdam Conference of 1945 considered the Soviet government's proposal "pending the final resolution of territorial issues in a peaceful settlement" that the section of the USSR's western border adjacent to the Baltic Sea would run from a point on the eastern shore of the Bay of Danzig east, north of Braunsberg and Goldap, to border crossing points of Lithuania, the Polish Republic and East Prussia.

 Stalin: “The Russians do not have ice-free ports in the Baltic.
 Therefore, the Russians need the ice-free ports of Konigsberg and Memel and the corresponding part of the territory of East Prussia.”